-The training work groups between the signatory parties have been established for the purposes of implementing the union training referred to in the agreement.
+Working parties on training between the signatory parties have been established for the purposes of implementing the union training referred to in the agreement.

-The training work group approves courses for one calendar year at a time.
+The working party on training approves courses for one calendar year at a time.
 If necessary, courses can also be approved in the middle of a calendar year.

-Prior to the decision to approve a course, the training work group is provided with an account on the course's curriculum, time, venue, target group and any other information possibly requested by the training work group.
-Approved courses give the training work group a chance to monitor the teaching/coaching.
+Prior to the decision to approve a course, the training work group is provided with an account on the course curriculum, time, venue, target group and any other information possibly requested by the training work group.
+Approved courses give the working party on training a chance to monitor the teaching/coaching.

-The unions inform members of the courses approved by the training work group for the following year no later than two months before the start of the first course, whenever possible.
+The unions inform members of the courses approved by the working party on training for the following year no later than two months before the start of the first course, whenever possible.

-Section 2 Post-graduate professional education, further vocational training and retraining
+Section 2 Vocational further and supplementary training and retraining